sonicfurqan/CSS-101/Important properties/Readme.md

 }
 ```

-# Margin : auto
+# Margin: auto

-    by assiging auto to margin it centers the element in middile.
-This will work for block level element
+    by assigning auto to margin it centres the element in middle.
+This will work for block-level element

 ```css
 div{